Stranger Things Tactics Page

 Newbie Strategy

 The center drop targets are quite dangerous too.
-These too are a good candidate to using during a ball save as they can progress you towards both Demogorgan modes and Demodog modes (Two of the letters are behind the targets).
+These too are a good candidate to use during a ball save, as they can progress you towards both Demogorgan modes and Demodog modes (two of the letters are behind the targets).

-There are 2 ways to get to a Multiball.
-One is the Telekinisis on the left ramp, the the other is getting to the 2nd Demogorgan mode.
-Both are worth working towards although the Telekinesis seems easier to get higher points from.
+There are two ways to get to a Multiball.
+One is the Telekinisis on the left ramp, and the other is getting to the 2nd Demogorgon mode.
+Both are worth working towards, although the Telekinesis seems easier to get higher points from.
 Both also can be stacked with other modes.
-That means if you have a chapter or demodog mode running, you can add one of these 2 multiballs to it.
-As a more beginner player (even just to strategy), I would take a stack when you can.
-Advanced players will strategize which modes pairs best with stacking, but even having this knowledge can work against you as you can put yourself into a dangerous position just trying to change a mode, or stack more modes into the stack.
-The most powerful thing about the multiballs are the ball save time.
-Of course, the longer you play the higher your score will be, but just getting a multiball means you can hit more shots safely during the ball save time.
-There’s some players that will immediately try to gain control of at least one ball (cradle it on a flipper), but as a beginner I’d recommend playing the game more aggressively while the ball save is on, then try to watch when the ball save ends and then try to play a bit safer (this might just mean hitting shots you currently feel comfortable with, or even trying to hold a ball if there’s an easy opportunity to do that.
+That means if you have chapter or demodog mode running, you can add one of these two multiballs to it.
+As a beginner player, even in terms of strategy, I recommend taking a stack whenever possible.
+Advanced players will strategize which modes pair best with stacking, but even having this knowledge can work against you, as you can put yourself into a dangerous position just trying to change a mode or stack more modes into the stack.
+The most powerful thing about the multiballs is the ball save time.
+Of course, the longer you play, the higher your score will be, but just getting a multiball means you can hit more shots safely during the ball save time.
+There are some players that will immediately try to gain control of at least one ball (cradle it on a flipper), but as a beginner, I’d recommend playing the game more aggressively while the ball save is on, then trying to watch when the ball save ends and then trying to play a bit safer (this might just mean hitting shots you currently feel comfortable with, or even trying to hold a ball if there’s an easy opportunity to do that).

-Bonus can be HUGE in this game, and sometime more points than you got before it starts counting it.
-If you are having a good ball, it’s likely you have built up a good bonus and should be more careful not to tilt out (when you tilt you don’t only lose your ball, you also lose your accumulated bonus).
+Bonus can be HUGE in this game, and sometimes more points than you got before it starts counting it.
+If you are having a good ball, it’s likely you have built up a good bonus and should be more careful not to tilt out (when you tilt, you don’t only lose your ball, you also lose your accumulated bonus).
 The bonus multiplier can really make your score explode.
 You can raise this from the inlanes.
 If you are not in a habit yet, pay attention to if the inlanes are lit or not.
-In new Stern games, like Stranger Things, you usually want to light the inlanes — which means you want to cycle the inserts (using the flippers) to unlit when a ball enters the lane.
-Get into the habit of watching the inserts when the ball is returning to them and cycle the inserts a an un-lit one.
-This exercise will help you increase your score in many games, even a lot from the 90’s, so it’s worth getting in the habit of until it becomes almost muscle memory.
+In new Stern games, like Stranger Things, you usually want to light the inlanes—which means you want to cycle the inserts (using the flippers) to unlit when a ball enters the lane.
+Get into the habit of watching the inserts when the ball is returning to them and cycle the inserts to an unlit one.
+This exercise will help you increase your score in many games, including many from the 90s, so it’s worth developing the habit until it becomes almost muscle memory.

-Bonus and Bonus X continued: Every other inlane completion adds an X to your Bonus multiplier (alternates with lighting Mystery).
+Bonus and Bonus X continued: Every other inlane completion adds an X to your bonus multiplier (alternates with lighting Mystery).
 If you have had a good ball and are not sure how to progress and if you are focused on score, consider focusing on hitting the left orbit (bicycle shot (look at the icon insert)) and/or left ramp.
-These 2 shot return to the right and left inlanes which can help you complete the inlane inserts.
-Just keep spaming those to crank up your multiplier and watch your bonus explode when you finally drain.
+These 2 shots return to the right and left inlanes, which can help you complete the inlane inserts.
+Just keep spamming those to crank up your multiplier and watch your bonus explode when you finally drain.

 General Pinball Skills